jdiepeveen/featured-cards-magnolia/README.md

 ## Features
 Multiple cards can be added.
 Use the override tab to override the title, abstract or image.
-![Demo page with component](/_dev/README-featured-cards.png) The image is retrieved from the page properties so please add the image field to the page properties or use the override function.
+![Demo page with component](/_dev/README-featured-cards.png)

 The css classes are using the BEM approach, which will emphasis on readability and avoiding collisions.
 Your your own styling to make the card look great!